pytorch/pytorch.github.io/_posts/2019-4-29-stochastic-weight-averaging-in-pytorch.md

 <img src="{{ site.url }}/assets/images/swa/Figure8.png" width="90%">
 </div>

-**Figure 8.** The difference between standard low precision training and SWALP.
+**Figure 8.** Low precision SGD training (with a modified learning rate schedule) and SWALP.

 ## Conclusion

 One of the greatest open questions in deep learning is why SGD manages to find good solutions, given that the training objectives are highly multimodal, and there are in principle many settings of parameters that achieve no training loss but poor generalization.
 By understanding geometric features such as flatness, which relate to generalization, we can begin to resolve these questions and build optimizers that provide even better generalization, and many other useful features, such as uncertainty representation.
 We have presented SWA, a simple drop-in replacement for standard SGD, which can in principle benefit anyone training a deep neural network.
 SWA has been demonstrated to have strong performance in a number of areas, including computer vision, semi-supervised learning, reinforcement learning, uncertainty representation, calibration, Bayesian model averaging, and low precision training.

 We encourage you try out SWA!
 Using SWA is now as easy as using any other optimizer in PyTorch.
-And even if you have already trained your model with SGD, it’s very easy to realize the benefits of SWA by running SWA for a small number of epochs starting with an SGD pre-trained model.
+And even if you have already trained your model with SGD (or any other optimizer), it’s very easy to realize the benefits of SWA by running SWA for a small number of epochs starting with a pre-trained model.

 - [1] Averaging Weights Leads to Wider Optima and Better Generalization; Pavel Izmailov, Dmitry Podoprikhin, Timur Garipov, Dmitry Vetrov, Andrew Gordon Wilson; Uncertainty in Artificial Intelligence (UAI), 2018
 - [2] There Are Many Consistent Explanations of Unlabeled Data: Why You Should Average; Ben Athiwaratkun, Marc Finzi, Pavel Izmailov, Andrew Gordon Wilson; International Conference on Learning Representations (ICLR), 2019